-- O Summary: - Associate must be a member of the bar in good standing. - Associate may be used when necessary to assist in the case.

-Approval is not required.

-- Non-trial Duties: Associates are restricted to legal research, legal writing, investigation, review of discovery, drafting correspondence, and client interviewing. - Trial Duties: Associates can assist at counsel table during trials and hearings.
-Permissible trial assistance includes taking notes, keeping track of exhibits, documents, and witnesses, and conferring with the client.

-- Associates may not handle continuances, hearings, or any part of a trial or oral argument. - Associates who assist at counsel table (see Trial Duties, above) may not examine witnesses, make arguments before the court at any hearing or trial, or participate in the presentation of evidence.
+- o Summary: - Associate must be a member of the bar in good standing. - Associate may be used when necessary to assist in the case. - How to get approved: - Approval is not required. - Duties: - Non-trial Duties: Associates are restricted to legal research, legal writing, investigation, review of discovery, drafting correspondence, and client interviewing. - Trial Duties: Associates can assist at counsel table during trials and hearings.
+Permissible trial assistance includes taking notes, keeping track of exhibits, documents, and witnesses, and conferring with the client. - o Limits: - Associates may not handle continuances, hearings, or any part of a trial or oral argument. - Associates who assist at counsel table (see Trial Duties, above) may not examine witnesses, make arguments before the court at any hearing or trial, or participate in the presentation of evidence.

-The Associate rate is \$50.00 per hour.
-The associate's hourly rate may be increased to the associate's highest hourly certification rate, or the hourly rate paid to lead counsel on the case, whichever is lower.
+The Associate rate is \$50.00 per hour in all cases except murder cases.
+Associates in murder cases will automatically be paid at their certification level - no written approval is required.
+The associate's hourly rate in all other cases may be increased to the associate's highest hourly certification rate, or the hourly rate paid to lead counsel on the case, whichever is lower.
 To request a higher hourly rate, assigned counsel must seek prior written approval from the Deputy Chief Counsel of the Private Counsel Division stating the extraordinary facts and circumstances in the case that necessitate allowance of the higher associate rate.
 The assigned attorney must attach the allowance to the associate voucher submitted to CPCS.
 Associate bills already submitted or submitted without the allowance attached will not be adjusted.

-o Billing:
+Billing: